Do You Have A Teacher Like Harvey Weinstein? Here’s Why We’re Not Surprised

 This week, the questions circulating the media have primarily been “who knew?” and “who didn’t say anything?”

 Women have nothing to gain from lying about experiences with sexual assault and harassment.
-Many women might not voice their narratives for fear of standing up to someone who holds financial and social leverage over them.
+And many women may not speak out for fear of standing up to someone who holds financial and social leverage over them.
+Victims of sexual assault and harassment need the people in their communities to listen.

-Failing to empower one victim sets the precedent for how we treat the next.
+Because when we fail to empower one victim, we set a precedent for how we treat the next.

 Also important to note that sexual assault and harassment might receive a lot of attention when the perpetrator dominates Hollywood.
 On a much smaller scale, allegations of assault in schools often slip under the radar.